By MICK ROBERTS ©

 The couple returned to Springsure and continued hosting a boarding house and started a family.

-In the 1873 they moved to the goldfields of Charters Towers and the Palmer River, where they ran hotels, including the Canton Hotel in Thornborough.
+In the 1873 they moved to the goldfields of Charters Towers and later Cooktown, where they ran hotels.
+In a remiscence published in the Charters Towers’ newspaper, Northern Miner on July 16, 1921, the author recalled Cooktown in 1876:

 In 1877, the Ah Foos returned to Springsure, running the Post Office Hotel, followed by the Carriers’ Arms, and finally the Springsure Hotel.